 UPMC PROCIRCA ADULT ECMO TRAINING COURSE

-UPMC Procirca is excited to announce our Adult ECMO Training Course.
-The course will be held in person at the Cambria Hotel Pittsburgh-Downtown on October 25-28, 2023.
+UPMC Procirca is excited to announce our newly ELSO-endorsed Adult ECMO Training Course that meets step 1 and step 2 requirements for the ELSO Adult ECMO certification Exam (E-AEC).
+The course will be held in person at The Oaklander Hotel in Pittsburgh on April 24 to 26, 2024.

-This comprehensive 3.5-day course is designed for the bedside ECMO caregiver including physicians, physician assistants, perfusionists, nurses, nurse practitioners, ECMO specialists, and respiratory therapists.
+This 3-day course is designed for the bedside ECMO caregiver including physicians, physician assistants, perfusionists, nurses, nurse practitioners, ECMO specialists, and respiratory therapists.
+Didactic sessions, lead by clinical domain experts from critical care medicine, cardiothoracic surgery, and perfusion services, along with high-fidelity, immersive simulations allows UPMC Procirca to provide a truly comprehensive educational experience for providers of all backgrounds and disciplines.

 ELSO Platinum Award